Azure-Samples/azure-cosmos-java-sql-api-samples/reactor-rxjava-guide.md

 Roughly, what you would use an ```Observable``` for in RxJava, you would use a ```Flux``` for in Reactor.
 And what you would use a ```Single``` for in RxJava, you would use a ```Mono``` for in Reactor.

 The critical difference between the two frameworks is really in the core implementation:
 Reactor operates a service which receives event/data pairs serially from a ```Publisher```, demultiplexes them, and forwards them to registered ```Subscribers```.
-This model was design help servers efficiently dispatch requests in a distributed system.
+This model was designed to help servers efficiently dispatch requests in a distributed system.
 The RxJava approach is more general-purpose. ```Observer```s subscribe directly to the ```Observable``` and the ```Observable``` sends events and data directly to ```Observer```s, with no central service handling dispatch.

 ### Summary: rules of thumb to convert RxJava code into Reactor code